 - Lake Menteith

-Fishing Pike Lochs
+Fishing Scottish Pike Lochs

 When To Go Fishing In Scotland

 Salmon and sea trout seasons on Scottish rivers vary from river to river.
-Generally, fishing opens in either January or February and runs until September or October.
+Generally, fishing opens in January or February and runs until September or October.

-Grayling fishing seasons also differ from river to river, some are open all year round, and others only open over winter from November to February.
+Grayling fishing seasons also differ from river to river; some are open all year round, and others only open over winter from November to February.

 There are no regulations on pike fishing in the lochs, so you can fish all year round.
 However, the best times are between October and April during the colder winter months.